With Treatment

 Services provided:

-Billingslea Residential Recovery is an inpatient heroin rehab in Macon, Georgia, 31204 zip code.
+Billingslea Residential Recovery is a heroin rehab center in Macon, Georgia, 31204 zip code.

 Address: 1243 1st Avenue, Macon, GA 31204 in Bibb County